Plato-solutions/doonop/README.md

 doonop -c bss_check_v2.js -j 10 -f="host-name=https://bsscommerce.com" https://bsscommerce.com/
 ```

-## Flags
+## Usage

 ```
 doonop 1.0

 Maxim Zhiburt <zhiburt@gmail.com>

 USAGE:
-    doonop [OPTIONS] [--] [urls]...
+    doonop [FLAGS] [OPTIONS] [--] [urls]...

 ARGS:
     <urls>...
 A site urls from which the process of checking will be started

 FLAGS:
     -h, --help       Prints help information
-    -V, --version    Prints version information
+        --robots     An option to turn off or turn on a robots.txt check -V, --version    Prints version information

 OPTIONS:
+    -b, --browser <browser>
+            A webdriver type you're suppose to run it against.
+The expected options are: - firefox - chrome [default: firefox]

     -c, --check-file <check-file>
             A path to a Javascript file which considered to return a JSON if the value is different from `null` it will be saved and present in the output.
 By default it saves a url of a page

-    -f, --filters <filters>...
+    -f, --filter <filter>...
-            Filters which help to cover limitations of regex.
-Curently there's only 1 filter host- name *host-name make sure that only urls within one host-name will be checked.
-The syntax of filters is filter_name=value
+            Filters can be used to restrict crawling process by exact rules.
+For example by `domain`
+            Example: `-f "domain=google.com"`

-    -i, --ignore-list <ignore-list>...
+    -i, --ignore <ignore>...
             A list of regex which determines which url paths may be ingored.
 Usefull for reducing a pool of urls which is up to be checked.
-If any of the regex returns true the url considered to be missed.
-It uses [`regex`](https://docs.rs/regex/1.3.9/regex/) so such features as lookahead and negative lookahead are not available.
-Mostly in regard of ?perfomance?
-(If there will be any demand Might its reasonable to switch to `fancy- regex`, but now there's a filter for base url check which covers todays needs)
+If any of the regex matches a url, it is considered to be ignored

     -j <count-searchers>
             An amount of searchers which will be spawned